 Tips for Students Searching For Accommodation in Barcelona

 This page has some tips of how to find accommodation in Barcelona for students.
-I've been there myself and learnt all the tips to ensure you can find somewhere fast, cheaply and that meets your needs.
+I've been there myself and learnt the tips to ensure you can find somewhere fast, cheaply and that meets your needs.

-Finding shared accommodation in Barcelona can be quite tricky because there is a shortage of shared accommodation here but if you follow these strategies you'll have a very good chance of finding somewhere that meets your needs quickly.The first thing you should do is get yourself booked into a youth hostel.
-This offers a cheap form of accommodation, usually shared with other students, who are in the same boat as you and it's a great place for you to make initial contacts with people.
+The first thing you should do is get yourself booked into a youth hostel.
+This offers a cheap form of accommodation, usually shared with other students, who are in the same boat as you and it's a good place for you to make initial contacts with people.

 If you fancy having your own room and you don't mind paying a little bit more then you could probably try renting a room in a hostal.
-During off-peak season you could probably find a room for around €15.00 to €25.00.
-One place to try would be Europa Hostal.

 Europa Hostal

-Calle Boqueria, 18
+Carrer Boqueria, 18

 Tel: +34 93 318 7620